GaneshJava/JavaLogics/README.md

 # JavaLogics
-Complete list of logical questions for interview prefarations
+Complete list of logical questions for interview preparations